reymon359/how-to-live/advices/Everything in life is practice/index.md

 ---
 name: 'Everything in life is practice'
-Categories: ['Goals', 'Practice', 'Success', 'Improving', 'Growth']
+Categories: ['Goals', 'Practice', 'Success', 'Improvement', 'Growth']
 ---
 # Everything in life is practice